William Alfred Fowler

 Biography

-William Alfred Fowler (August 9, 1911 – March 14, 1995) was an American nuclear physicist, later astrophysicist, who, with Subrahmanyan Chandrasekhar, was awarded the 1983 Nobel Prize in Physics.
-He is known for his theoretical and experimental research into nuclear reactions within stars and the energy elements produced in the process and was one of the authors of the influential B2FH paper.
+William Alfred Fowler (August 9, 1911 – March 14, 1995) was an American astrophysicist.
+He shared the 1983 Nobel Prize in Physics "for his theoretical and experimental studies of the nuclear reactions of importance in the formation of the chemical elements in the universe."
+He is known for his theoretical and experimental research into nuclear reactions within stars and the energy elements produced in the process.
+With Margaret and Geoffrey Burbidge and Fred Hoyle, he authored the influential B2FH paper, Synthesis of the Elements in Stars.

 Read more on Wikipedia →